Translate this page: Google Open in Google Translate Opens in a new tab

 Could I have passed this on to my child? +

 In most cases, SETD5 Syndrome arises as a de novo (spontaneous, new) change; it was not inherited from either parent.
 Many parents test negative for the variant themselves.
-However, in some cases, a parent may carry a variant with variable expressivity (meaning the same gene change can affect people very differently).
-A genetics counselor can review your family's specific situation.
+In some families, however, a parent carries the same pathogenic variant.
+This can happen because of reduced penetrance (the parent carries the variant but has no clinical features themselves) or variable expressivity (the variant affects people to very different degrees, and a parent may be only mildly affected while their child is more significantly affected).
+A genetic counselor can review your family's specific situation.

 Is there a cure or treatment? +